qlik-oss/core-website/docs/recipes/data-loading.md

 ## Developer defined data

 This section contains a runnable example how to load some airport data from a postgres database using the GRPC protocol in the QIX Engine.
-It assumes you are running in a \*nix environment or use Git Bash if on Windows it also assumes that you have a basic understanding of Docker.
+It assumes you are running in a \*nix environment or use Git Bash on Windows.
+Basic Docker knowledge is also assumed.

 First clone and open the [postgres-grpc-connector](https://github.com/qlik-ea/postgres-grpc-connector) repository and move to the `example` folder.